About me

 Too much work.
 Too much stress.
 What I wanted to get away from had caught up with me.

-The message was clear: Tina, explore your own blind spots first!
-And that's what I did and still do.
-I want to be honest: It often really hurts, but in the end it's always the right decision.
+The message was: Tina, explore your own blind spots first!
+And that's what I did and I still do.
+I'll be honest: This often really hurts, but in the end it's always the right decision.

-Over the many years of my own experience and professional training, my sense of unconscious dynamics has become more and more refined - until I was asked more and more often to coach others.
-So there was never this one moment when I said: I'm going to be an executive coach.
+In the many years of my own experience and professional training, my sense of unconscious dynamics has been refined - until I was asked for "coaching" more and more often.
+So there was never the one moment in which I said: I will be an executive coach.
 What I am and do today has grown organically and is constantly evolving.

 And if you don't just want to know "Why?", but also "What for?"
 I do this work: